WalletScrutiny/WalletScrutinyCom/_posts/2019-12-20-zapsolutions.zap.md

 bugbounty:
 verdict: wip # May be any of: wip, nowallet, custodial, nosource, nonverifiable, verifiable, bounty, cert1, cert2, cert3

+# internal stuff that should only be rendered during jekyll serve.
+internalIssue: 90
+providerTwitter: ln_zap
+providerLinkedIn:
+providerFacebook:

 date: 2019-12-25
 permalink: /posts/zapsolutions.zap/
 redirect_from: